-Thank you for your interest in Global Citizen Journey.
-We are a 501(c)3 non-profit dedicated to creating connections and dissolving boundaries between communities all around the world.
+Thank you for your interest in Global Citizen Journey (GCJ).
+We are a 501(c)3 nonprofit dedicated to creating connections and dissolving boundaries between communities all around the world.
 Our roots began in Africa and then India, but our aspirations are to facilitate the creation of a network of people that spans the globe.

-Our next journey will be to Kashmir in October, 2018 with host partner ELFA International.
+Our next journey will be to Kashmir, India in October, 2018 with our host partner ELFA International.
 As we prepare for this journey, we will develop an online packet of information designed to be informative to the press.

-For more information about Global Citizen Journey, and for a complete list of and links to recent news articles about GCJ and about JRMB/YRWD founder Prosper Ndabishuriye, please see the news section of our website.
+For more information about Global Citizen Journey, and for a complete list of links to recent news articles about GCJ and about JRMB/YRWD founder, Prosper Ndabishuriye, please see the news section of our website.

 If you have any questions, or wish to learn more about our organization, please don’t hesitate to contact us.